Where professors and students are partners in discovery.

 In an intellectual environment as fertile as W&M, a good research idea can come from anywhere: professor, graduate student, undergrad or member of the community.
 The result is an intellectual partnership where each member of the team brings something important to the table, whether it’s the youthful idealism of the undergrad or the sharp analytical eye of the professor.

-In September 2007, W&M launched a new faculty-student research initiative, partially funded by a $300,000 grant from the Andrew W. Mellon Foundation.
-The grant helps pay for an ambitious project to integrate faculty research into every undergraduate class and grow new, hands-on research opportunities for students as early as freshman year.
+W&M launched a long-term faculty-student research initiative, partially funded by a $300,000 grant from the Andrew W. Mellon Foundation.
+The grant helps pay for an ambitious project—to integrate faculty research into every undergraduate class and grow new, hands-on research opportunities for students as early as freshman year.

-Let's take a look at some of the incredible student-faculty collaborations from 2007-2008:
+Let's take a look at some of the incredible student-faculty collaborations from the first year alone:

 - Two W&M undergrads, with the help of mentors in the English and theatre departments, wrote plays that were accepted and performed at the New York International Fringe Festival.